Sudan military rulers want Sharia law to guide legislation under interim government

 “We will study the response and will announce our position later,” Farid told reporters.

 The constitutional draft, seen by Reuters, describes the duties of a sovereign transitional council that the opposition groups hope will replace the TMC, but does not specify who would sit on it.
-It also outlines the responsibilities of the cabinet and a 120-member legislature.
+It also outlines the responsibilities of the Cabinet and a 120-member legislature.

 The military removed Bashir on April 11 after months of demonstrations against his 30-year rule.

-Reporting by Khalid Abdelaziz and Nadine Awadalla in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Frances Kerry and Tom Brown
+Reporting by Khalid Abdelaziz and Nadine Awadalla in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Frances Kerry, Tom Brown and Jonathan Oatis